Numeric Slider

 An Innovative Numeric Input Solution for Precision and Efficiency

-- Servo positions in Auto Position when defining frames.
+- Servo positions in Auto Position frames.

 Anatomy of the Number Selector

-- Drag icon – a small icon to the side of the number that indicates whether you drag vertically or horizontally to change the value.
+- Drag icon – a small icon beside the number that indicates whether dragging is vertical or horizontal for adjustment.

 Changing Values by Dragging